Advertiser Disclosure

 Image Credit: Free-Photos via Pixabay

-Despite having a population of more than 8 million people, New York City consistently ranks in the top 10 safest large cities (those with more than 500,000 people) in the United States.
-Violent crimes in New York City have dropped by over 50% in the last decade as well.
+Despite its population of more than 8 million, New York City consistently ranks among the top 10 safest large cities (with more than 500,000) in the United States.
+Violent crimes in New York City have dropped by over 50% in the last decade.

 Emergency Contacts in New York City